 “From a physician’s perspective it’s very easy for us to think that it’s black or white, one or the other, people are either just using for medical reasons or just using recreational,” she said.
 “So it’s an important takeaway for clinicians to ask about all reasons for use.”

-Lum said seniors reported arthritis and back pain as the primary reason for using cannabis, along with anxiety and depression, “They really felt that it was helping a lot of things…It helped their overall health and well-being, their quality of life, their day-to-day functioning and their pain.
-It really seems to be something that those who choose to use it appreciate it.”
+Lum said seniors reported arthritis and back pain as the primary reason for using cannabis, along with anxiety and depression, “They felt that it was helping a lot of things…It helped their overall health and well-being, their quality of life, their day-to-day functioning and their pain.
+It seems to be something that those who choose to use it appreciate it.”

 The future for seniors and cannabis use

 In terms of the health and wellbeing of seniors, some doctors have expressed concerns about seniors self-medicating with weed.

 But virtually everyone agrees the health consequences of excessive polypharmacy and opioid use in seniors is far worse.